9 Comments

 Yes they are, we have to be patient for that as well ✌️

-Joshua Jericho Ramos Levine's avatar
+Joshua Ramos Levine's avatar

 It’s amazing we still don’t have a seamless, coordinated system across train companies and nations like you mention is being developed.
 Airlines have had that for travel agents since the 80s, and available to the general public on travel websites since the late 90s.
 I do like old-school Poland though, you can walk into any station or directly on the train and buy a ticket with cash and no penalty.
 They’ve phased that out here in Austria, everything is digital or if you can buy a paper ticket at the station you must pay more.